Forum Links Explained (& Do They Impact SEO?)

 Why Forums Are (Potentially) Back on the SEO Radar

 Google has gotten much better at identifying low-quality forum spam.
-Links that survive MAY come from more reputable forums with higher moderation standards, making them scarcer and potentially more valuable signals.
+Forum backlinks in SEO that survive MAY come from more reputable forums with higher moderation standards, making them scarcer and potentially more valuable signals.
 Possibly.
 Just a hypothesis.

 Something else to ponder: since the Helpful Content Update (HCU) and 2024 March core update, Google appears to be placing more emphasis on reputable online forums like Reddit.
 While most forum links are nofollow, a few might be dofollow.
 Even with the nofollow status, though, forum links are valuable as they help build a diverse backlink portfolio, which Google likes to see.